-(C) Arrearages
+(C) Arrearages.
 An arrearages clause is a mandatory provision in all Solicitations, as follows:

-"By submitting a response to this Solicitation, a Vendor shall be deemed to represent that it is not in arrears in the payment of any obligation due and owing the Judiciary or the State of Maryland, including the payment of taxes and employee benefits, and that it shall not become so in arrears during the term of the Contract, if selected for Contract Award."
+"By submitting a response to this Solicitation, a Supplier shall be deemed to represent that it is not in arrears in the payment of any obligation due and owing the Judiciary or the State of Maryland, including the payment of taxes and employee benefits, and that it shall not become so in arrears during the term of the Contract, if selected for Contract Award."

-(D) Bid/Proposal Affidavit

-Each Solicitation shall provide notice that the Bid/Proposal affidavit provided by the Judiciary shall be completed and submitted to the Department of Procurement, Contract and Grant Administration with the Vendor's Bid or offer.
+- (D) Bid/Proposal Affidavit.
+Each Solicitation shall provide notice that the Bid/Proposal affidavit provided by the Judiciary shall be completed and submitted to the Department of Procurement, Contract and Grant Administration with the Supplier's Bid or offer. - (E) Non-Disclosure Agreement.
+Each Solicitation shall provide notice that the NDA provided by the Judiciary may need to be completed and submitted to the Department of Procurement, Contract and Grant Administration upon acceptance of the Supplier's Bid or offer.

-- (6) Section 6: Prohibitions - (A) Automatic Renewal Provisions
+(6) Prohibitions

-There shall be no automatic renewal provision in any Contract.

-(B) Cost-plus Contracts

-Cost-plus-a-percentage-of-cost Contracts and subcontracts are prohibited.
+- (A) Automatic Renewal Provisions.
+There shall be no automatic renewal provision in any Contract. - Cost-plus Contracts.
+Cost-plus-a-percentage-of-cost Contracts and subcontracts are prohibited. - (C) Late Payment Provisions.
+There shall be no provision assessing additional fees for any late payment in any Contract. - (D) Penalty Provisions.
+There shall be no penalty provisions in any Contract unless they are tied to compliance with specific provisions of the Contract.

-- (7) Section 7: Suspicion that Collusion Has Occurred - (A) If there is a reasonable basis for believing that collusion has occurred among any Persons for any reason, the Procurement Officer shall immediately notify the Director and send a written notice of this concern to the Managing Legal Counsel or designee, within the Administrative Office of the Courts. - (B) All documents involved in any Procurement in which there is a reasonable basis for believing that collusion has occurred shall be retained by the Department of Procurement, Contract and Grant Administration.
-These documents shall be turned over immediately to the Managing Legal Counsel designee, within the Administrative Office of the Courts, immediately upon request.
+Suspicion that Collusion Has Occurred (7)

+- (A) If there is a reasonable basis for believing that collusion has occurred among any Persons for any reason, the Procurement Officer shall immediately notify the Director and send a written notice of this concern to the Managing Legal Counsel or designee. - (B) All documents involved in any Procurement in which there is a reasonable basis for believing that collusion has occurred shall be retained by the Department of Procurement, Contract and Grant Administration.
+These documents shall be turned over to the Managing Legal Counsel or designee, immediately upon request.